Chapter Grants

 Guidelines

-1. A good proposal will clearly describe the exact nature and scope of the proposed activity and will be concisely written with no unnecessary verbiage or other information.
+1. Good proposals will clearly describe the exact nature and scope of the proposed activity and will be concisely written.
 It will have a comprehensive and realistic budget.
-And finally, the proposed activity will be worthwhile, feasible, and compatible with the purposes of Alpha Chi.
+And finally, the proposed activity will be worthwhile, feasible, and compatible with the program's stated purpose.

 2. Chapters should seek university support for their projects in the form of meeting space, expect local faculty to participate without payment, and make use of campus publications to advertise their projects.

-6. Alpha Chi auditors require that a written report on the project, including an accounting of expenditures, be submitted to the National Office by the end of the semester in which the event occurs but no later than the end of the academic year.
-A reporting form will be provided with approval of a grant.
+4. Alpha Chi auditors require that a written report on the project, including an accounting of expenditures, be submitted to the National Office.
+A reporting form will be provided with any grant approval.

-8. Any remaining funds should be returned to the National Office.
-Or, alternatively, a detailed plan for the remaining funds can be submitted to the National Office for approval.
+6. Any remaining funds should be returned to the National Office.
+Alternatively, a detailed plan for the remaining funds can be submitted to the National Office for approval.

 Items ineligible for funding include but are not limited to:

-• Standard chapter business (e.g., inductions, officer meetings, graduation-related events)
+• Standard chapter business (e.g., induction expenses, officer meetings, graduation-related events, convention attendance)

 • Off-campus trips or excursions